Skip to main content

 note

-If you already have a custom config file for the test-runner you can skip to the next step for appending our configuration bootstrap.
+If you already have a custom jest config file for the test-runner, typically in test-runner-jest.config.js, you can skip the below command.
 If not see below or read through the storybook-runner docs to eject the default test configuration.

 The above should have created a file in the root directory, test-runner-jest.config.js.
 Edit this file and add an import for the sauce visual plugin: